-All greens powders should contain beneficial phyto-nutrients and anti-oxidents, which are often found in plant-based foods, these are essential for keeping you alive and healthy.
+All greens powders should contain beneficial phytonutrients and antioxidants, which are often found in plant-based foods, these are essential for keeping you alive and healthy.

-Often there are abundant supply of other superfoods too.
+Often there is an abundant supply of other superfoods too.

 However, I would rather consume a Greens drink in the morning that’s packed with vitamins as I am not keen on popping lots of pills every day.